Kidstoysstudio's ultimate activity book collection Download activity book

 LEGO Kingdoms role-playing game

-LEGO has developed various cool building sets with the Kingdoms knight theme that are still popular today.
+LEGO has developed several cool building sets with the Kingdoms knight theme that are still popular today.

 We have looked at these sets and made a top 5 for you which you can find in the table below.